daquinterop/ML_Project1/README.txt

                                /      \
                               /        \
                              NO        YES
-    The tree structure will be represented as follow: tree = {
+    The tree structure will be represented as follows: tree = {
         'n_': (n_0,n_1),
         'n_0': (1, 0),
         'n_1': (0, n_11),
         'n_11': (0, 1)
     }
-    In the function object for the nodes, every node will have associated to itself the index of the feature that splits that node.
+    In the function object for the nodes, each node will have associated an index to itself.
+    That index is the index of the feature that splits that node.
 For instance, for the next example, the 'n_1' is split by the feature with index 2, i.e. the third feature. functions = {
         'n_': 1,
         'n_0': 3,